Stunna 4 Vegas

-Khalick Antonio Caldwell, better known as Stunna 4 Vegas (currently stylized as $tunna 4 Vegas), is an American rapper from Salisbury, North Carolina.
-He is best known for his 2020 single "Go Stupid" (with Polo G and NLE Choppa featuring Mike Will Made It), which received triple platinum certification by the Recording Industry Association of America (RIAA).
+Khalick Antonio Caldwell, better known as Stunna 4 Vegas (stylised as $tunna 4 Vegas), (born January 1, 1996) is an American rapper from Salisbury, North Carolina.
+He is best known for his 2020 single "Go Stupid" (with Polo G and NLE Choppa featuring Mike Will Made It), which received quadruple platinum certification by the Recording Industry Association of America (RIAA).
 Two years prior, he signed with fellow North Carolina–based rapper DaBaby's Billion Dollar Baby Entertainment, an imprint of Interscope Records to release his debut album, Big 4x (2019) and its follow-up, Rich Youngin (2020).
 Both albums performed moderately on the Billboard 200—the latter peaked at number 29 on the chart.
 His third and fourth albums, Welcome to 4 Vegas (2020) and Rae Rae's Son (2022), both failed to chart.

 Despite having the city as part of his stage name, Caldwell claims no personal connection to Las Vegas; the "4" was adapted from his hometown area code.

 Early life

 Khalick Caldwell grew up without a father figure, learning how to rap at an early age after figuring that he would not be successful in sports.
 Notwithstanding, he was a member of the basketball and football teams in high school.

-He is cousins with Minnesota Vikings defensive tackle Javon Hargrave.
+His cousin is Green Bay Packers defensive tackle Javon Hargrave.